dotlang/language/doc/RFE.md

 Use this for stdio, sockets, ... inspire from linux Kernel

+? - We can add a built in function to convert between struct and json.

 Y - Builtin support for testing and doc compiler will drop any unused function in the final output. from compiler's perspective, unit tests are a set of functions in the modules of the project that must be executed.